JohannesBuchner/scientific-visualisation-360-vr/README.rst

 	$ python simple.py

 Take a look at frame-00000.pov for an example output.
-The top part is the left eye's view, the bottom is the right eye view.
+POV-Ray documentation can be found at http://www.povray.org/ with a gallery of existing objects http://objects.povworld.org/cat and award-winning results: http://hof.povray.org/

 To create images through raytracing, run::